frankframework/frank-manual/docs/source/installationLinux.rst

   We will examine this Ibis in :ref:`helloIbis`.
 - Now you can start up the IAF.
+Go to your local copy of "Docker4Linux" and do:

+    ./script.sh <project name>

-Go to your local copy of "Docker4Linux" and do "./script.sh <project name>" You see a lot of logging from docker.
+  You see a lot of logging from docker.
 - When docker has started, you can browse to http://localhost/docker/iaf/gui/.
   Here you see the management console for your Ibis.
 That environment